RAVAGERS

-Ravagers are a rock band from Baltimore Maryland.
+Ravagers are a rabid punk rock and roll band from Baltimore Maryland.
 They have been ripping up a dust storm of debauchery for nearly a decade.
 Dressed in leather and denim, the Filth City foursome may look like menaces to society, but rest assured, their ferocious blend of punk fury and sneering rock ’n’ roll nonchalance make them a threat to not just the laws of man, but the laws of nature.

 A brief history lesson for the squares: 2014 brought about their premier EP Livin’ In Oblivion (Cricket Cemetery Records) with subsequent touring slashed across the U.S. and Canada.
 Fans lucky enough to have caught a glimpse certainly have the scars to prove it.
 Their 2015 followup EP Natural Instinct (Rock & Rule Records) not only continued the momentum, but proved the gang to be the new east coast champs in the contemporary rock circuit.
 The group soon found themselves scorching stages as warmup acts for legends like The Damned, Fear, and The Adicts, and featured on festivals like Las Vegas’ Punk Rock Bowling.